 Being outside is a different sensation for body and mind than being indoors.
 When outside, children will feel the air or sun on their skin, and hear birds or sounds of the city.
 They’ll feel the different textures of grass, rock, and pavement, and the smells… everything from hotdog stands, to rose bushes, to cow poop (depending where you live).
 But what’s most important is that their mind and body are experiencing all these sensations at once for the benefits of full sensory integration ( or optimal learning).

 Another benefit to outdoor time is that nature rarely overwhelms the senses.
 Children may have difficulty understanding all that is happening and become anxious, frustrated, or upset when overwhelmed with too much sensory input.
-Some overwhelming environments might be a noisy play center, a busy colorful classroom, or a loud and crowded restaurant.
+Examples of overwhelming environments might be a noisy play center, a busy colorful classroom, or a loud and crowded restaurant.

 Your child’s mind has an easier time learning from sensory experiences in a calm environment like the outdoors.
 If they are surrounded by overwhelming colors, sounds, and visual distractions, their minds have a harder time learning (processing).
 Therefore, babies and young children benefit less from whatever they happen to be playing with if the surrounding environment is too overwhelming.

 Providing the best baby stimulation for sensory development

 If you take anything from this article, I hope it is this: young children and babies learn and develop best when offered varied experiences in the outdoor world.